Marry Me Chicken

 Substitutions

-- Chicken breasts -> Boneless, skinless chicken thighs
+- Swap chicken breasts for boneless, skinless chicken thighs

 Tips